ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-personal-finance/equity-markets-for-dummies-techincal-analysis.md

 ---
-title: "Technical Analysis | Equity Markets for Dummies [WIP]"
+title: "Technical Analysis for Dummies [WIP]"
 date: 2025-10-01
 description: A comprehensive exploration of equity markets, fundamental and  technical analysis
 categories: ["Experimenting With Personal Finance"]